py415/dicee-ios/README.md

 - [X] User can click the "Roll" button to randomize the dice images.
 - [X] User can shake their phone to roll the die.

-## App Walkthrough GIF
+## App Walkthrough

-Here's a image preview of how the app looks:
+Here's a GIF of how the app works:

 <img src="https://imgur.com/g7CDBOi.gif" width=250><br>